 Parameters Description Range Default Authentication Server Provision to configure RADIUS Authentication server details such as Hostname/IPv4, Shared Secret, Port Number and Realm.
 A maximum of three RADIUS servers can be configured. - Disabled Accounting Server Provision to configure Accounting server details such as Hostname/IPv4, Shared Secret, Port Number.
 A maximum of three RADIUS servers can be configured. - Disabled Timeout This field indicates wait time period for a response from the AAA server.
 1-30 3 Attempts Parameter to configure many attempts that a device should send AAA request to server if no response is received within the configured timeout period.
 1-3 1 Accounting Mode This field is enabled based on customer requirements.
-The accounting packet is transmitted based on the mode selected.
-Start-Stop Accounting packets are transmitted by AP to the AAA server when a wireless station is connected and then disconnects.
-Start-Interim-Stop Accounting packets are transmitted by AP to the AAA server when a wireless station connects and then at regular intervals of configured Interim Update Interval and then when it disconnects.
-None The accounting mode will be disabled. - Disabled Accounting Packet When enabled, Accounting-On is sent for every client when connected. - Disabled Server Pool Mode Users can configure multiple Authorization and Accounting servers.
-Based on a number of wireless stations, the user can choose Failover mode.
-1. Failover AP selects the RADIUS server which is up and running based on the order of configuration. - Failover NAS Identifier
+The accounting packet is transmitted based on the mode selected. - Disabled • Start-Stop Accounting packets are transmitted by AP to the AAA server when a wireless station is connected and then disconnects.
+Start-Interim-Stop Accounting packets are transmitted by AP to the AAA server when a wireless station connects and then at regular intervals of configured Interim Update Interval and then when it disconnects. • None The accounting mode will be disabled.
+Accounting Packet When enabled, Accounting-On is sent for every client when connected. - Disabled Server Pool Mode Users can configure multiple Authorization and Accounting servers.
+Based on a number of wireless stations, the user can choose Failover mode. - Failover 1.
+Failover AP selects the RADIUS server which is up and running based on the order of configuration.
+NAS Identifier This is a configurable parameter and is appended in the RADIUS request packet. - Hostname/ System Name

 Parameters Description Range Default Dynamic Authorization This option is required, where there is CoA request from AAA/RADIUS server. - Disabled Dynamic VLAN When enabled, AP honors the VLAN information provided in the RADIUS transaction.
-Wireless station requests IP address from the same VLAN learned through RADIUS. - Enabled Proxy through cnMaestro aka Proxy Through Controller This option is enabled, whenever cnMaestro is required to act as proxy server to RADIUS authentication requests coming from Enterprise Wi-Fi AP devices that are connected to cnMaestro. - Disabled Called Station ID The following information can be communicated to the RADIUS server: AP-MAC AP-MAC: SITE-NAME AP-MAC: SSID AP-MAC: SSID-SITE-NAME AP-NAME AP-NAME AP-NAME: SITE-NAME AP-NAME: SSID SITE-NAME SSID CUSTOM - AP-MAC: SSID
+Wireless station requests IP address from the same VLAN learned through RADIUS. - Enabled Proxy through cnMaestro aka Proxy Through Controller This option is enabled, whenever cnMaestro is required to act as proxy server to RADIUS authentication requests coming from Enterprise Wi-Fi AP devices that are connected to cnMaestro. - Disabled Called Station ID The following information can be communicated to the RADIUS server: AP-MAC AP-MAC: SITE-NAME AP-MAC: SSID AP-MAC: SSID-SITE-NAME AP-NAME AP-NAME SITE-NAME SITE-NAME SSID CUSTOM - AP-MAC: SSID